Communication with the Nano-MSE Office

 Submission: Reports should be emailed to the program office (email@example.com) either as they are completed or in a single email.
 Students are encouraged to attend these seminars throughout their program and not wait until the last semester.

-Conducting research to be written up in a master’s thesis is optional for Nano-MSE students and typically counts for 2 credit units of the required 10 CUs.
+Thesis: Conducting research to be written up in a master’s thesis is optional for Nano-MSE students and typically counts for 2 credit units of the required 10 CUs.
 If you would like to pursue a thesis, you will need to propose a thesis project, which has been approved by a faculty member willing to supervise your project and by the Nano-MSE program Director.
-The thesis form is here.
-Students typically discuss the thesis option with an advisor and potential faculty supervisors during their first two semesters, get the form signed by the beginning of their 3rd semester and register for thesis credit for the 3rd and final semester.
+The thesis form is above.
+Students typically discuss the thesis option with an advisor and potential faculty supervisors during their first two semesters, get the form signed by the beginning of their 3rd semester and register for thesis credit for the 3rd and final semesters.